JasonTse9/JustIT-Data-Portfolio/Week 1 - Microsoft Excel/README.md

 The following image shows a portion of the retail sales data used for the foundational spreadsheet tasks.

-*If you have uploaded the image to your repository, include the link here:*
 `![Sample of the Retail Sales Dataset used in Week 1](Week_1_Retail_Sales_Dataset.jpg)`

 ---